-- (cf. 5144 Discipline) - (cf. 5144.1 Suspension and Expulsion/Due Process) - (cf. 5144.2 Suspension and Expulsion/Due Process (Students with Disabilities))
+(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

 Upon investigation of a sexual harassment complaint, any employee found to have engaged in sexual harassment or sexual violence toward any student shall have his/her employment terminated in accordance with law and the applicable collective bargaining agreement.